Olympus E-P3 vs TG-5

 It is notable that the E-P3 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-P3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P3 was succeeded by the Olympus E-P5, while the TG-5 was followed by the Olympus TG-6.
+Both the E-P3 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The E-P3 was replaced by the Olympus E-P5, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-P3 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.